RTradeLtd/misc/Zabbix/equallogic/README.md

 Tested against Zabbix 4.0.3 and Dell PS6000's

+The Template was modified to include graph prototypes for various stats, as well as fix some items that would not work with PS6000's that have a max of 16 disks.

-# README from the zip contained in the wiki
+## README from the zip contained in the wiki

 Description
 -----------